ietf-wg-cellar/matroska-specification/notes.md

 Encryption can also be layered within Matroska.
 This means that two completely different types of encryption can be used, requiring two seperate keys to be able to decrypt a stream.

-Encryption information is stored in the ContentEncodings section under the ContentEncryption element.
+Encryption information is stored in the `ContentEncodings` Master-element under the `ContentEncryption` Element.

 ### Image cropping

 Thanks to the PixelCropXXX elements, it's possible to crop the image before being resized.
-That means the image size follows this path :
+That means the image size follows this path:

 PixelXXX (size of the coded image) -> PixelCropXXX (size of the image to keep) -> DisplayXXX (resized cropped image)

 ### Matroska version indicators (DocTypeVersion and DocTypeReadVersion)

-The EBML header each Matroska file starts with contains two version number fields that inform a reading application about what to expect.
-These are DocTypeVersion and DocTypeReadVersion.
+The EBML Header each Matroska file starts with contains two version number fields that inform a reading application about what to expect.
+These are `DocTypeVersion` and `DocTypeReadVersion`.

-`DocTypeVersion` must contain the highest Matroska version number of any element present in the Matroska file.
-For example, a file using the SimpleBlock element must have a DocTypeVersion of at least 2 while a file containing CueRelativePosition elements must have a DocTypeVersion of at least 4.
+`DocTypeVersion` MUST contain the highest Matroska version number of any Element present in the Matroska file.
+For example, a file using the SimpleBlock Element MUST have a `DocTypeVersion` of at least 2 while a file containing `CueRelativePosition` Elements must have a `DocTypeVersion` of at least 4.

 The `DocTypeReadVersion` must contain the minimum version number a reading application must at least suppost properly in order to play the file back (optionally with a reduced feature set).
-For example, if a file contains only v2 items safe for CueRelativePosition (which is a v4 item) then DocTypeReadVersion should still be set to 2 and not 4 because evaluating CueRelativePosition is not required for standard playback -- it only makes seeking more precise if used.
+For example, if a file contains only Elements of version 2 or lower except for `CueRelativePosition` (which is a version 4 Matroska Element) then `DocTypeReadVersion` SHOULD still be set to 2 and not 4 because evaluating `CueRelativePosition` is not required for standard playback -- it only makes seeking more precise if used.

-DocTypeVersion must always be equal to or greater than DocTypeReadVersion.
+`DocTypeVersion` MUST always be equal to or greater than `DocTypeReadVersion`.

-A reading application supporting Matroska version <code>V</code> must not refuse to read an application with DocReadTypeVersion equal to or lower than <code>V</code> even if DocTypeVersion is greater than <code>V</code>.
-See also the note about <a href="#unknown-elements">unknown elements</a>.
+A reading application supporting Matroska version `V` must not refuse to read an application with `DocReadTypeVersion` equal to or lower than `V` even if `DocTypeVersion` is greater than `V`.
+See also the note about <a href="#unknown-elements">unknown Elements</a>.

 ### Mime Types